Sharp convergence rates for Langevin dynamics in the nonconvex setting: Abstract

 \section{Abstract}

-We study the problem of sampling from a distribution for which the negative logarithm of the target density is $L$-smooth everywhere and $m$-strongly convex outside a ball of radius $R$, but potentially nonconvex inside this ball.
-We study both overdamped and underdamped Langevin MCMC and establish upper bounds on the time required to obtain a sample from a distribution that is within $\epsilon$ of the target distribution in $1$-Wasserstein distance.
-For the first-order method (overdamped Langevin MCMC), the time complexity is $\tilde{\mathcal{O}}\lrp{e^{cLR^2}\frac{d}{\epsilon^2}}$, where $d$ is the dimension of the underlying space.
-For the second-order method (underdamped Langevin MCMC), the time complexity is $\tilde{\mathcal{O}}\lrp{e^{cLR^2}\frac{\sqrt{d}}{\epsilon}}$ for an explicit positive constant $c$.
-Surprisingly, the convergence rate is only polynomial in the dimension $d$ and the target accuracy $\epsilon$.
-It is exponential, however, in the problem parameter $LR^2$, which is a measure of non-logconcavity of the target distribution.
+We study the problem of sampling from a distribution $p^*(x) \propto \exp\lrp{-U(x)}$, where the function $U$ is $L$-smooth everywhere and $m$-strongly convex outside a ball of radius $R$, but potentially nonconvex inside this ball.
+We study both overdamped and underdamped Langevin MCMC and establish upper bounds on the number of steps required to obtain a sample from a distribution that is within $\epsilon$ of $p^*$ in $1$-Wasserstein distance.
+For the first-order method (overdamped Langevin MCMC), the iteration complexity is $\widetilde{\mathcal{O}}\lrp{e^{cLR^2}d/\epsilon^2}$, where $d$ is the dimension of the underlying space.
+For the second-order method (underdamped Langevin MCMC), the iteration complexity is $\widetilde{\mathcal{O}}\lrp{e^{cLR^2}\sqrt{d}/\epsilon}$ for an explicit positive constant $c$.
+Surprisingly, the iteration complexity for both these algorithms is only polynomial in the dimension $d$ and the target accuracy $\epsilon$.
+It is exponential, however, in the problem parameter $LR^2$, which is a measure of non-log-concavity of the target distribution.